koch505/iosblue/docs/data.md

 ```
 If no error pop up, then an instance of a zookeeper and a broker should be up.

+> Be default, the Kafka broker will roll over the current loaded logs after
+a retention period of 7 days (168 hours).
+There are various retention
+configuration you can set to tailor your retention needs.
+For example, if you
+set `log.retention.hours=1` to have Kafka delete your current logs and start
+over fresh everytime an hour has passed.
+For different parameters for changing
+the default retention policy, please consult the [Kafka broker configs][8].

 ## Consume Kafka messages

 Once you have the zookeeper and broker up, we can start consuming messages from